-Kirsty Williams is the Leader of the Welsh Liberal Democrats.
-She has been the Assembly Member for Brecon and Radnorshire since 1999.
+Kirsty Williams has been the Assembly Member for Brecon and Radnorshire since 1999.
 She was born in Taunton Somerset in March 1971 to Welsh parents, her father a librarian from Llanelli and her mother a housewife from Swansea.

 After a brief spell in Somerset and Liverpool the family returned to the village of Bynea in Carmarthenshire when Kirsty was 3 years old.
 Kirsty was educated at the village primary school and St. Michaels School Llanelli.
 She studied for her degree, a B.A.
 Hons in American Studies at Manchester University and The University of Missouri.